Fluid-Technology/style-guides/src/lenderhive_style_guide.md

 - Licensed financial adviser with True Potential Wealth Management
 - Runs Teraverde, a charity promoting green technology and economic reform
 - Writing style balances professional expertise with personal character and occasionally bold perspectives
+- Known for a distinctive "blunt empathy" approach that combines genuine understanding of human impacts with practical, pragmatic advice

 As an LLM using this guide, generate content that sounds authentically like James—direct, confident, and occasionally candid while maintaining appropriate professional standards, especially for regulated content.